vespa-mrs/vespa.io/docs/installing/install.md

 ### Step 1 - Install Python (using Miniconda)

-Vespa has been tested under Python 3.7.
+Vespa has been tested under Python 3.9.
 These instructions assume that you used Miniconda to install 64-bit Python as described below.

 Download [the 64-bit Miniconda3 package](https://docs.conda.io/en/latest/miniconda.html) for your system.
 Note - we recommend installing miniconda 'for yourself' vs 'all users' as this installs the 'miniconda3' subdirectory in your home directory.
 We assume for some hard coded paths below that this is the case.

-As of September 2020, this will install conda with a base Python of version 3.8 or 3.8, but Vespa has only been tested under Python 3.7.
+As of June 2025, this will install conda with a base Python of version 3.11 or 3.12, but Vespa has most thoroughly tested under Python 3.9.
 Not to worry, Miniconda allow you to create virtual environments with any version of Python 3, and this is what we will use to install/run the Vespa package.
 So, fire up the conda base command window and create your first environment.
 This is simple (see below) and it is good to do your actual work in a Python environment outside of the base environment.

 Start an Anaconda (aka 'miniconda') command prompt (on Win10) by clicking the Start button, scrolling down the Programs file list to Anaconda, and selecting "Anaconda Prompt".

-In the Anaconda prompt, create a new environment within your miniconda installation called 'python37' (or whatever you want to name it) by typing:
+In the Anaconda prompt, create a new environment within your miniconda installation called 'python39' (or whatever you want to name it) by typing:

-`>conda create --name python37 python=3.7`
+`>conda create --name python39 python=3.9`

 conda will think for a bit, then list the files it will install and ask you to confirm.
 Type 'y' and return.
 Conda will then download packages and install them.

-The last step here is to activate the new python37 environment by typing:
+The last step here is to activate the new python39 environment by typing:

-`>conda activate python37`
+`>conda activate python39`

-This switches you from whatever virtual conda environment you are currently in, into the 'python37' (or whatever name you chose) environment you just created.
+This switches you from whatever virtual conda environment you are currently in, into the 'python39' (or whatever name you chose) environment you just created.
 All the additional software installation steps will now be applied to that environment.

 ### Step 2 - Install Vespa Dependencies